 Me: No.

-She was looking for control.
+She wanted control.

-And I’d just told her she couldn’t have it.
+I told her she couldn’t have it.

 The other reason?
 Like I said, they’re just best clinical practices.

 Less than 24 hours before his solo appointment, Victor emailed to cancel.
+No surprise there.

-I replied that my offer of support still stands—but made it clear:
+I replied that my offer of support still stands, but made it clear: I had no interest in working with Goldie.

 But I wouldn’t bet on it.
+Goldie can’t maintain good behavior indefinitely.

 Up Next: A Deep Dive into BPD Manipulation Tactics